SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

 Explore Kalamaki’s wild countryside in the spring, before the peak crowds have arrived and temperatures hover in the mid-teens (°C).
 The town’s long, dry summers start in May and run through to September or even October.
 Average temperatures in the mid-20s make this the ideal time to hit the resort’s famous white sandy beach, but remember to bring sunscreen on your holiday so you can make the most of those lazy days on the beach without burning.

 It's not unusual for the thermometer to climb well above 30 (°C) in July and August, although temperatures will still be much cooler than on the Greek mainland.
 Things start to cool down in autumn, and rain becomes more common by October, but you can still enjoy plenty of sunshine and warm sea water even at this time.
 Winter in Kalamaki is wet, but still much milder than what you'd expect in northern Europe.
 Temperatures very rarely drop below 10 (°C) throughout this season.

 By bike: Kalamaki is a small and reasonably flat resort that is enjoyable to explore on two wheels.
 Bicycles can be hired from local companies or your hotel, for just the day or longer.

 By bus: Zakynthos is well connected by buses, which are a cheap and efficient way of getting around the island.
 A bus service stops regularly at the resort, on its way to neighbouring resorts like Zante Town.

-By taxi: taxis are a quick option for short journeys, including airport transfers, as Zakynthos Airport is just a 10-minute drive away.
-There is a taxi rank in the centre of Kalamaki, although always remember to agree a fare before you set off.
+By taxi: Grabbing a taxi is a quick option for short journeys, including airport transfers, as Zakynthos Airport is just a 10-minute drive away.
+There's a taxi rank in the centre of Kalamaki, although always remember to agree a fare before you set off.

-By car: hiring a car can give you more flexibility on where you travel and when during your holiday here.
+By car: Hiring a car can give you more flexibility on where you travel to and when during your holiday here.
 However, Zante is a small island with a good public transport network, so hiring a car is not essential.